Single-Step Parity Check Gate Set for Quantum Error Correction: Preliminaries

-Let us look at Figure~\ref{Fig:parit_Mppa} closer to understand what a parity check does to a state.
 In Figure~\ref{Fig:parit_Mppa}, we started with an initial state of the ancilla qubit which is $\ket{0}$.
 The initial combined state of the system is $\ket{0}\otimes \ket{\psi_{in}}$ in which $\ket{\psi_{in}}$ is a general state over $\ket{q_1}$ and $\ket{q_2}$.
-Then, we apply the Hadamard gate.
-After applying the Hadamard gate, the initial combined state of the system, $\ket{0}\otimes \ket{\psi_{in}}$, becomes transformation~\ref{eq:hadamard}: \\ After the Hadamard gate, we have two CNOT gates.
-Once we apply the CNOT gates sequentially, we have the transformation of~\ref{eq:hadamard} to~\ref{eq:CNOT}:
+Then, applying the Hadamard gate transforms the initial combined state of the system, $\ket{0}\otimes \ket{\psi_{in}}$, as follows: \\ After the Hadamard gate, once we apply the CNOT gates sequentially, we have the transformation of~\ref{eq:hadamard} to~\ref{eq:CNOT}:

-After sequential CNOT gates, we again apply the Hadamard gate and then we have the transformation of~\ref{eq:CNOT} as follows:
+We apply the last Hadamard gate and have the transformation of~\ref{eq:CNOT} as follows:

+The final step of the circuit is to measure the ancilla qubit.
+After this step, if: